DevMiser/Lumina_Frame/README.md

 > **"Hey Lumina"**

 When Lumina detects its wake word, it will begin listening.
 The display will show an animated orb that pulses in sync with Lumina's voice as it responds.
-You can also say **"Hey Lumina"** at any time to interrupt Lumina mid-response and ask a new question.
+In **normal** and **strict** modes you can also say **"Hey Lumina"** at any time to interrupt Lumina mid-response and ask a new question.
+In **conversational** mode you can interrupt simply by speaking — no wake word required.
+See **Interaction Modes** below for details.

 ### Talking to Lumina